ffAudio/ffAudio.github.io/developer/pluginguimagic.md

 PluginGuiMagic is free to use for non-commercial projects under the BSD-V2 (3 clause) license, see [License](/files/PluginGuiMagic-license-document.pdf){:target="_blank"}

 If you are selling plugins or applications using *foleys_gui_magic*, you are required to buy a license.

-**Save 20% introduction offer on annual and perpetual licenses!
-Use the code FOLEYS-WEBSITE-2020 on checkout.
-Valid until 31.October 2020 (UTC)**

 The commercial license is per developer/designer who works on the project(s):